symfony/symfony/UPGRADE-4.0.md

  * The `Psr6CacheClearer::addPool()` method has been removed.
 Pass an array of pools indexed by name to the constructor instead.

+ * The `X-Status-Code` header method of setting a custom status code in the response when handling exceptions has been removed.
+There is now a new `GetResponseForExceptionEvent::allowCustomResponseCode()` method instead, which will tell the Kernel to use the response code set on the event's response object.

 Process
 -------